alexander-rd/appxf/README.md

    * Methods provided to exchange data are not suited for continuous data exchange between instances.
  * **Keep it simple, stupid** (KISS) is part of the name for a reason.
-This toolbox tries not to go fancy.
+This toolbox tries not to go too fancy.
-   * Developers might still fall in the trap adding less usefull stuff.
+   * The developer (me) might still fall in the trap adding less usefull stuff.
      Sorry.
+It's a bit like some management picking slogans on things they are not good at.

 Cross-Cutting Concerns
 ======================